nosvagor/cogikyo/diatomi/script.md

 a realistic experiment that falsify one's own beliefs, otherwise such beliefs tend to be a form of unproductive, dogmatic preaching.

+Also, since I'm still in the exploratory phase of this conjecture, then I'm going to avoid explicitly defining alignment and discovery.
+I don't want to lay claim on these words.
+Instead, I'm merely trying to demonstrate there is a dimension upon which _purpose_ can be mapped to that can help one self reflect on their own goal.

-Anyway, moving on.
-Let's explore a common question that is often raised at this point, and one that I hinted at earlier.
+Anyway, moving on: Let's explore a common question that is often raised at this point, and one that I hinted at earlier.
 What about _deep_ conversations?
 Meaningful conversations? ...
 And again, what about meaningless conversations?
 How does the alignment & discovery dimension account for this variable?